NAU-IoT/CSVtoSQL/README.md

 This repository includes instructions on:
   - Installing dependencies
   - How to use the scripts
+  - How to adapt the script to process various csv file data
   - How to implement this function as a cron job
   - How to display SQL data on Grafana